 1. Mahon Pool, Maroubra Beach

-Mahon Pool takes our pick for the most Instagrammable rockpool in Sydney.
+Mahon Pool takes our pick for the most picturesque rockpool in Sydney.
 I mean, look at it.
 Surrounded by exposed rock outcrops and cliffs above, Mahon Pool offers stunning natural views and a number of changing rooms and toilet facilities just a few steps away.
 Built back in 1932, this medium-sized pool features waves crashing into the pool at high tide along with plenty of space to lounge on the rocks and soak up the rays.

 2. Fairy Bower Pool, Manly